Tye-Buckingham/MComp-Lawn-Mower_Obstacle_Avoidance/README.md

 # Changelog

   * 17/02/2023: Added methods to stop the robot seeing through obstacles.
 The method is more relatively exhaustive but wouldn't be needed in real-life.
-  * 17/02/2023: Testing with a smaller LiDAR range.
+      * Testing with a smaller LiDAR range.
 Fixed getting stuck on a wall.
 Allowing for more direct travel.
   * 18/02/2023: Tested on coverage map generated without known obstacles.
   * 08/03/2023: Integrated the route traversal methods from the `Mapping` repo
+      * Fixed incorrect back-on-track point
+      * Removed section instructing robot to move within the line detection method

 # TODO